- Author: Andrew M Sutherland

 Many of these pests threaten public health and wellbeing of the residents.
 For instance, German cockroaches (Blattella germanica) produce proteins that can be found in their feces and exoskeletons that, when dispersed into the air, can be inhaled, causing asthma in children.

 Pest management is often conducted in response to...

-[From the May 2015 issue of the UC IPM Green Bulletin]
+[Originally published in the Summer 2022 issue of the UC IPM Green Bulletin]